User37som/https-github.com-dordnung-Stammwiki/How-to-install-a-feature.md

 	{
-		"name1"      "Silver"      // This is for all silver VIP's "name234"    "Gold"        // This is for all gold VIP's "name9"      "God"         // This is for all VIP's higher than Gold }
+		"name1"      "Silver"      // This is for all silver VIP's "name234"    "Gold"        // This is for all gold VIP's "name9"      "God"         // This is for all god VIP's }

 There are also features with unlimited blocks.